ktirgar-dev/RedisCaching/README.md

 Please visit the following GitHub URL to download a Windows-compatible version of Redis supported by Microsoft: https://github.com/microsoftarchive/redis/releases/tag/win-3.0.504

-Once you visit the above URL, it will open the below page.
-From this page, download the Redis-x64-3.0.504.zip file from the GitHub Repo on your machine
+Once you visit the above URL.
+From this page, download the Redis-x64-3.0.504.zip file from the GitHub Repo on your machine.

 # Basic Redis Commands: